 For details and sample ballots, reach out to your county clerk’s office.

-Editor’s note: This guide was updated on Nov.
-4 with information about how to vote in 2022.
+Editor’s note: This guide was updated on July 29, 2022, with information about the general election.
 The guide was first published on Aug.
 18, 2020.
-Voting rules, procedures and candidates may change before Election Day.
-We’ll keep this guide updated, so bookmark this page and check back.